VPC Andorra XV: Catalan and Spanish stage (1961-1986)

 At the beginning, VPC Andorra XV joined the Catalan Rugby Federation, following the Spanish Rugby Federation.
 The first results were quite bright, quickly getting placed among the top of the Catalan and Spanish rugby.
 Unfortunately, in 1971 the club was agree the federation that his team can not climb the categories of honor never to state.
 It was said that the team was abroad, comprising by foreign players.
 The club accepted thinking about they could remove this clause in the future.
 The Andorran team became overwhelmingly dominated the Rugby Catalan Championship, stringing a series of titles.
 The Catalan Cup (Copa Catalunya) allowed to also play the Spanish Cup (Copa del Rey de Rugby).
 The victories in the Spanish Cup was important, defeating top teams of the Catalan and Spanish Rugby Championship (UE Santboiana, FC Barcelona Rugby, RC Cornella, etc...).
 The Andorran club won a Catalan Cup in 1977, with very satisfactory results, demonstrating that the VPC Andorra should fight in top level categories.

-French stage (1986-present)
+French stage (1986-2022)

 Missing hopes to compete at the highest level of the Spanish rugby system, the club decided to take a decisive step and decided to compete in France in the 1986-87 season on the committee of Roussillon and in the committee Midi-Pyrénées in 1993.
 Despite some early hard beginning, VPC Andorra XV has been rising steadily and currently live sporting level, a period which is fairly positive having won two promotions and two Honneur Midi-Pyrénées Championship finals, achieving a promotion to Fédérale 3.